All Episodes

 You need to regulate yourself as you go along to what you're able to deliver such that you maintain a quality level and people will always come back and ask you to come and do more work for them.

-Okay, so now in interviewing uh for a job, you're looking for the first job that's offered to you, basically is how it normally works, and you're looking for a universe and you're trying to narrow it down to the first job that's gonna be suitable for you, and so it's a reductionist viewpoint of uh of a actually of a database,
+Okay, so now in interviewing for a job, you're looking for the first job that's offered to you, basically, is how it normally works.

-the database of the entire universe of all the jobs in your local area or the wider part of the world that you're willing to work in and those that might fit you, and you keep uh going for a you send out a hundred resumes in order to get the two interviews that lead to one job offer, which you accept immediately because the economy's shit and you're no dummy.
+And so it's a reductionist viewpoint of actually a database, the database of the entire universe of all the jobs in your local area or the wider part of the world that you're willing to work in and those that might fit you and you keep going for a you send out a hundred resumes in order to get the two interviews that lead to one job offer which you accept immediately because the economy shit and you're no dummy so here's how it works for getting work it's the opposite of that you don't want to reduce you want to expand and

-What we want to do is we want to basically, if you've got the room, set up get a whiteboard or a chalkboard or something or a big sheet of paper, and you're gonna want to start drawing some circles.
+What we want to do is we want to basically, if you've got the room, get a whiteboard or a chalkboard or something or a big sheet of paper, and you're going to want to start drawing some circles.

-And in these circles, you're gonna want to put a bunch of words.
+And in these circles, you're going to want to put a bunch of words.

 So the minute your mind starts analyzing, the minute your mind does anything other than stay in free flow mode and just throw things out, then you're in analytical mode, and that's part two, and you want to stop and go back to your free flow mode.